jeji/orange_juice/README.md

 - A built-in 3010 chip cooling fan position
 - A built-in step-down buck converter to convert DC 9~24v input to DC 5v to supply pi and 5v output socket
 - Raspberry Pi B Serials board size and mount hole position compatible
+- 0805 or larger size SMD components are being used for hand soldering

 ![](images/top.png)